vojtechsisma/tailwind-workshop/README.md

 # Tailwind CSS workshop

 In each exercise subfolder, you can find `readme.md` file with description of the task and `index.html` file to work with.
+It's recommended to keep the order becouse most of exercies depend on the previous.

 <a href="https://www.figma.com/file/Z1VIqjmxV0wAdVLcVIhvQe/Tailwind-CSS-workshop?type=design&mode=design&t=xnhLy4T0CsmVOGzB-1" target="_blank">Here</a> you can find designs for the exercises